 And the swearing in front of small kids, who then replicate the behaviours of their sad excuses of male role models…horrendous and absolutely no signs of it being taboo.

-In Argentina, the fanaticism is seemingly on another level, as the final whistle blew the fans turned around and turned on their club’s owner sitting behind me.
+In Argentina, fanaticism is seemingly on another level, as the final whistle blew the fans turned around and turned on their club’s owner sitting behind me.

 Or so I thought.
 A reader educated me that Argentinian clubs have no owners.
 The gentleman was Mr Rodolfo Donofrio, who acts as an acting president, apparently, the club holds elections every 5 years.